Phobia 2: In the End

 "In the End" (คนกอง; "Crew") was directed by Banjong Pisanthanakun.

 Ter, Puak, Shin and Aey are the movie crew of an upcoming ghost/horror movie Alone 2, starring Marsha as the lead character and Kate, who is sick, as the ghost.
 They are shooting the last scene where the ghost appears crawling out of a dark hallway, but Kate collapses.
 Aey takes Kate to a hospital, at which the doctor later tells Aey that "the patient has died".
 Thinking that Kate would be unable to join the filming, the crew discuss a possible ending change.
 But Kate appears in the set shortly and seems alive enough, prompting the change to be reversed.

 Kate asks Shin to take her to the toilet at the same time when Aey phones him, telling him that Kate has died.
 Shocked, he passes Kate to Marsha and tells Ter and Puak about Kate's death.
 The rest of the studio (except Marsha) overhear their conversation through the microphone and hastily leave the set.
 Having no choice, the three and an oblivious Marsha decide to shoot the final scene to appease Kate's wish to complete the film.
 However, the power gets off and a ghostly Kate pursues Ter, Puak and Shin who drive off the set, leaving a confused Marsha behind.

 The trio see Aey standing alone on the road and pick him up.
-When they see the remnant of his car crashed into another car, they initially think that Aey had died and his ghost is haunting them.
+When they see the wreckage of his car crashed into another vehicle, they initially think that Aey had died and his ghost is haunting them.
 Aey tells them that he is still alive and he managed to leave his car with minor injuries before the other car hit him.
 Kate suddenly appears, much to their shock.
 However, she tells them that she is not a ghost; she secretly left the hospital to join the crew and the doctor whom Aey met is the twin of another doctor.
 One of the twin doctors is in charge of Kate, the other was in charge of another dead patient and informed Aey of the patient's death because he mistook Aey for the deceased's relative.
 As they wave for a car to bring Kate back to the hospital, a car driven by a sleepy Marsha crashes all of them off.